 It’s one of the most peaceful places to stay in Portugal.
 As such, it’s a great starting point for loads of great day trips around the area.
 For example, Cabo de Roca or Sintra.
 However, the real highlights are the spectacular sunsets you’ll see from the cliffs every night – magic!

 This beautiful seaside town fits well as a trio with Lisbon and Sintra.
 It is located close to Sintra and can be reached easily by bus in about 30 minutes.

 It’s no surprise that Cascais is one of Lisbon locals’ favorite places to visit.
 It has everything you could want for a relaxing weekend: quaint fishing village charm, tranquil pastel-colored streets, and perfect beaches.

 The pretty flowers, patterned tiles, and boutique shops are perfect for admiring in the day.
 Cycle out to ‘Hell’s Mouth’, an exploding water hole among the cliffs, or surf some huge waves in the neighboring Sintra-Cascais national park.
 This makes Cascais one of the best villages in Portugal.

 How to visit Cascais

-Aveiro is often compared to Venice, and seen as one of the most beautiful villages in Portugal.
-The town sits in the north of Portugal, close to Porto, on a lagoon.
-Its waterside setting, narrow canals, bridges, and colorful gondola-style boats have given it the nickname the ‘Venice of Portugal’.
+Aveiro is often compared to Venice and is seen as one of the most beautiful villages in Portugal.
+The town sits in the north of Portugal, close to Porto, and on a lagoon.
+Its waterside setting, narrow canals, bridges, and colorful gondola-style boats have even given it the nickname the ‘Venice of Portugal’.
 However, traditionally these boats weren’t used as a way to get around.
 In fact, they were used for seaweed harvesting!